Week 2¶

 I had a fair bit of prior experience using the vinyl cutter, so the biggest challenge was coming up with what kind of sticker would be useful for my classroom.
 My grade 9 class is currently working on a unit for the musculoskeletal system, so I decided to make a sticker design that is a cross-sectional view of a human femur.

-I traced the shape of a femur in Illustrator, creating separate layers for marrow and cartilage, and then I set to creating a trabecular pattern inside of the ‘spongy’ layer of internal bone.
-This was… tedious.
+I traced the shape of a femur in Illustrator using shapes manipulated with the Pen and Direct Select tools.
+I created separate layers for marrow and cartilage, and then I set to creating a trabecular pattern inside of the ‘spongy’ layer of internal bone.
+This was a process which involved creating a circle, then adjusting point position, scale, and rotation to make a pseudorandom pattern.
+After creating a texture sample I liked, I cloned the sample, making small adjustments to the pattern so as to appear natural and not repetitive.

 Reflection¶